 Vitamin and mineral deficiencies

-Your body only needs a small amount of vitamins and minerals every day.
+Our body only needs a small amount of vitamins and minerals every day.
 A varied diet generally provides enough of each vitamin and mineral.
-However, some people may need supplements to correct deficiencies of particular vitamins or minerals.
+However, some people may need supplements to correct vitamin or mineral deficiencies and this includes:

-Women planning a pregnancy should consider taking folic acid (folate) supplements to reduce the risk of neural tube defects in the baby.
-Folic acid can also be found in some fortified foods such as some breads.
+Folic acid is a B-group vitamin which can also be found in some fortified foods such as breads and breakfast cereals.
 Foods fortified with folic acid have the nutrient added to them during production to boost their nutritional value.

 It is commonly believed that taking mega-doses of certain vitamins will act like medicine to cure or prevent certain ailments.
 For instance, vitamin C is suggested as a cure for the common cold, and vitamin E is widely promoted as a beneficial antioxidant to help prevent heart disease.